LovelySehotra/lovelysehotra/README.md

 - **Others:** Google APIs, Stripe, Twilio, Basic Data Structures and Algorithms

 ## 📈 Let's Connect!
-Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/your-link) or check out my work here on [GitHub](https://github.com/your-profile).
+Feel free to reach out to me on [LinkedIn]([https://linkedin.com/in/your-link](https://www.linkedin.com/in/lovely-sehotra-88a39a233/)) .